This is an Asian inspired recipe for pumpkin sandwich bread loaded with chia seed. This bread is great for sandwich, French toast or simply toast.

 Remove from the oven and flip the bread into a wire rack to cool.
 Slice according to your like.

-I hope you enjoy this Asian Inspired bread recipe, for more, please check Asian Inspired Cuisine Recipes.
+I hope you enjoy this Asian Inspired bread recipe with chia seeds, for more, please check Chia Seed Dinner Roll recipe.

 Did you know that chia seeds not only contain omega-3 fatty acid but it is a good source of fiber and minerals?